mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Pomri exclaimed, "A password?!
 Really, Melna?"

-  Bavle joined her, "Is your senator honestly so dull?"
+  Bavle joined her, "Is your fidelant honestly so dull?"

   Melna was unamused at being the brunt of a joke, not to mention the waste of precious time, but she took whatever humor they could afford.